TYPES OF STEAKS AND HOW TO COOK THEM

 Cooking: Similar to the ribeye & chuck eye; grilling, broiling or pan-searing all work great.
 Be sure to cook this steak at a higher temperature.

-New York Strip
+New York Strip Steak

-Cut From: A top sirloin cut
+Cut From: A top sirloin cut.

 Taste: Slightly tender steak with extreme flavor and very juicy.

-Cooking: Exactly the same as the sirloin above, just be sure to keep the temperature high
+Cooking: Exactly the same as the sirloin above, just be sure to keep the temperature high.

-Tri-tip Steak
+Tri-Tip Steak

-Cut From: Bottom part of the sirloin
+Cut From: Bottom part of the sirloin.

-Taste: A healthy cut of steak, it is leaner steak that brings a rich beefy flavor
+Taste: A healthy cut of steak, it is leaner steak that brings a rich beefy flavor.

-Cooking: Highly recommended to marinate this steak and then it can be cooked at a high temperature
+Cooking: Highly recommended to marinate this steak and then it can be cooked at a high temperature.

 Round Steak

-Cut From: Rear back of the cow
+Cut From: Rear back of the cow.

-Taste: Highly recommended to be marinated, this steak when cooked right will be very flavorful
+Taste: Highly recommended to be marinated, this steak when cooked right will be very flavorful.

-Cooking: In order to get the most out of this steak, it should be slow cooked at a low heat
+Cooking: In order to get the most out of this steak, it should be slow cooked at a low heat.

-Flat Iron
+Flat Iron Steak

-Cut From: A chuck shoulder cut
+Cut From: A chuck shoulder cut.

-Taste: A juicy and flavorful cut
+Taste: A juicy and flavorful cut.

 Cooking: Take your choice of cooking; pan frying, grilling or broiling.
 This steak will need to be cooked at a higher temperature.